This post may contain affiliate links. Please read my disclaimer for more information.

 - The machine comes with a side cylindrical glass to display the water level inside the boiler.

-- It offers an automatic cappuccino milk frother if you don’t want to froth the milk manually.
+- It offers an automatic cappuccino fine foam frother if you don’t want to froth the milk manually.

 - The boiler comes with safety valves to protect you from severe burns.

-- It’s a direct lever machine and is more affordable than other spring-piston manual espresso machines.
+- It’s a direct lever machine and is more affordable than any other spring-piston manual espresso machine.

 - La Pavoni has a small footprint compared to other machines.